palaa159/Docs/Headware/01-Ultracortex-Mark-IV.md

 #### Complete Ultracortex Mark 4 kits are [available for sale](http://shop.openbci.com/collections/frontpage/products/ultracortex-mark-iv) in the OpenBCI Online Store!

 The Ultracortex is an open-source, 3D-printable headset intended to work with the [OpenBCI system](http://openbci.com/).
-It is capable of recording research-grade brain activity (EEG), muscle activity (EMG), and heart activity (ECG).
+It is capable of recording research-grade brain activity (EEG).
 The Ultracortex is under constant iteration.
 If you print/assemble your own Ultracortex, we would love to hear your feedback.
 Send us an email at [contact@openbci.com](mailto:contact@openbci.com) or Tweet at us ([@Ultracortex](https://twitter.com/Ultracortex) & [@OpenBCI](https://twitter.com/OpenBCI))!

 [Step-by-step Assembly Tutorial](https://youtu.be/S87FV-Q59F8)